Danish International Development Agency

 Danish International Development Agency (DANIDA) is the brand used by the Ministry of Foreign Affairs of Denmark when it provides humanitarian aid and development assistance to other countries, with focus on developing countries.
 There is no distinct Danida organisation within the Ministry.

+According to the OECD, Denmark’s total official development assistance (ODA) (USD 2.9 billion) increased in 2022 due to in-donor refugee costs.
+It represented 0.7% of gross national income (GNI).
+Most of Denmark’s official development assistance (ODA) is provided as bilateral co-operation, primarily to fragile partner countries in Africa.

 Origin of name

 The organisation's name was originally DANAID.
 In Greek mythology, the Danaids were daughters of Danaus who killed their husbands and were condemned to fill a bathtub with water to wash away their sins.
 Because the buckets they were given to do this were actually sieves, they worked for all eternity in Tartarus without making any progress.
 For this reason, the aid agency's name was changed from DANAID to DANIDA at the last minute when this unfortunate connotation was discovered.
 The term Danida appeared in 1963.

 Overview

 Denmark has been granting development assistance since the end of the Second World War.
 It is one of the five countries in the world that meets the United Nations' target of granting 0.7% of gross national income (GNI) in development assistance.
 In 2011 Denmark disbursed roughly DKK:15.753 billion (US$2.98 billion) in development assistance to countries in Africa, Asia, Latin America, the Middle East, and Denmark's European Union neighbors.
 Furthermore, DANIDA works in collaboration with many Danish NGOs such as Global Medical Aid.
 According to the OECD, 2020 official development assistance from Denmark increased 0.5% to USD 2.6 billion.